Close

 An up-and-coming brand in the sim racing market, MOZA Racing’s CRP Pedals are a highly-adjustable three-pedal solution that gets you a taste of what the newest Direct Drive wheelbase manufacturer on the scene has to offer.

 In addition to this, each pedal’s resistance can be adjusted using springs and damping blocks included in the purchase.
 More customisation can be done in the MOZA Pit House App, where you can configure the linearity of each pedal.
-This means that you can create things such as throttle shapes and curves, so that 50% pedal force can mean 25% throttle in-game or 75% throttle in-game at your own leisure.
+This means that you can create throttle shapes and curves so that 50% pedal force can mean 25% throttle in-game or 75% throttle in-game at your own leisure.

-The CRP Pedals connect to the computer via USB connectors, meaning that you can try out MOZA’s ecosystem without investing in a new wheel.
+The CRP Pedals also connect to a PC via USB connectors, meaning that you can try out MOZA’s ecosystem without investing in a new wheel.
 This can be helpful for someone looking to take the next step from their first wheel but unsure about which brand they want to commit to in the long run.

 STYLE: Load CellBRAND: Heusinkveld

-If you’re looking for a more high-end feel with some racing pedals, then the Heusinkveld Sim Pedals Ultimate are a sure-fire choice.
+If you’re looking for a more top-end feel, then the Heusinkveld Sim Pedals Ultimate+ are a sure-fire choice.

 If you are in the market for some of the most adjustable high-quality pedals on the market, then the Heusinkveld Sim Pedals Ultimate are a great choice.
 Plus the great look of these pedals adds a wow factor to any sim racing rig.